abra-hub/abra/content/blog/2023-04-21-future-events-exhibition-alchemy-of-knowledge-transdisciplinary-entanglements-of-artificial-biology-robotics-and-art.md

 **Daniel Szalai - Algorithmic Alchemy of Cows**

+Competitive market conditions, growing world population, and the harmful ecological impact of cattle farming put breeders and farmers under unprecedented pressure to increase their cows' efficiency and productivity while reducing their ecological footprint.
+For decades, these efforts have been supported by professional performance evaluation systems that parameterise cows and quantify their value using a formula.
+Today, geneticists and breeders increasingly rely on data science in pursuing these goals and work with computerised mating programs to define their breeding strategies.
+Drawing on genomic information derived from genetic evaluations and obtained from advanced farm management solutions employing computer vision and machine learning, these programs handle the genomic matrix of tens of thousands of sires and hundreds of millions of cows to find the best possible match according to a set of priorities.

-What will the cow of the future look like if its evolution is to be controlled entirely by algorithms and managed according to a selection principle that prioritises the cow's compatibility with the technological infrastructure and its efficiency in serving economic goals?
-The artwork *Algorithmic Alchemy of Cows* uses machine learning to address this issue and raise questions about humankind's relationship to nature and technology.
-Following a speculative attitude, it projects various evolutionary trajectories of cattle using GANs trained on images of cows obtained from Holstein Friesian sire directories.
+How will the cow of the future look like if their evolution is to be controlled entirely by algorithms and managed according to a selection principle that prioritises cows' compatibility with the technological infrastructure and their efficiency in serving economic goals?
+The work Cow Alchemy uses scientific tools to give an artistic reflection on this issue and raise questions about humankind's relationship to nature and technology.
+Following a speculative attitude, it projects various evolutionary trajectories of cows using GANs (Generative Adversarial Networks) trained on thousands of images of Holstein Friesian cattle obtained from sire directories and semen catalogues.

-Cow Alchemy *is a project by artist Dániel Szalai, developed and realised together with Dániel Rácz and Marcell Mesterházi at* SZTAKI*, under the scope of the* Artificial Biology, Robotics and Art “ABRA” *project supported by the* Erasmus+ *programme of the* European Union*.
-Further support from the* Goethe-Institut Munich*,* Library and Information Department*.*
+The resulting imagery oscillates between realistic representations, uncanny, distorted creatures, and fragmented, occasionally even abstract visuals - between idealistic images, science-fiction visions and mystical imagination.
+The ever-evolving visuals are presented on a holographic LED fan; a device that not only refers to the disembodiment and virtualisation but also evokes the giant air conditioning fans at the dairy farms and thus associates global temperature rising.

 ![](/img/uploads/daniel-szalai-cow-alchemy-cow-001_sm.jpg "Daniel Szalai - Algorithmic Alchemy of Cows")